sandialabs/opendiventi/README.md

 The results are returned as binary in a string.
 See bin_functions.py for functions that can extract data from the string.

+### Get Sources
+Or you can send a query with just the argument `sources` to get a list of the current sources Diventi is using.
+ex: DIVENTI_IP:41311/query?sources
 # Formats
 * Bro-conn
 * Netflow v5 ascii